davidgraeff/Android-NetPowerctrl/README.txt

 What works:
-- devices are detected on the network if they are configured for UDP communication, send port 1077 / receive port 1075.
-These ports are currently hardcoded.
+- devices are detected on the network if they are configured for UDP communication.
+  Default send port 1077 / receive port 1075
+  (can be configured).
-  UNfortunately, We can not use the default ports of 77/75 on non-rooted android devices, so you have to re-configure.
+  Unfortunately, We can not use the default ports of 77/75 on non-rooted android devices, so you have to re-configure.